Lumi-supercomputer/LUMI-training-materials/docs/4day-20230214/software_stacks.md

 on the system.

 What `module keyword` really does is search in the **module description and help** for the word that you give as an argument.
-Try for instance `module keyword https` and you'll see two relevant tools, `cURL` and `wget`, two tools that can be used to download files to LUMI via several protocols in use on the internet.
+Try for instance `module keyword quota` and you'll see two relevant modules, `lumi-workspaces` (which would actually show a depracation warning when you load the module) and `lumi-tools`.

 On LUMI **we do try to put enough information in the module files** to make this a suitable additional way to discover software that is already installed on the system, more so than in regular EasyBuild